circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 # Changes to left-overs from the old registration process

-## Hide profile fields
+## Remove profile fields

-Hide profile fields we no longer wish to use:
+We remove profile fields we no longer wish to use:

 - 'Lid van een broodfonds'
 - 'Klant bij Triodos'
+- 'Bedrijf'

-Go to System > [User configuration] Products.
+First, go to System > [User configuration] Products.
 Adjust the following permissions:

 - Product 'Algemeen voor bedrijven (behalve UE)':
-    - 'Description': Remove the two fields from the list.
+    - 'Description': Remove the above fields from the list.
-    - 'My profile fields': Set all columns for both fields to 'No' except the column 'Enabled'.
+    - 'My profile fields': Set 'Enabled' to 'No' for the above fields (this also sets all other columns to No).

 - Product 'Algemeen voor iedereen (behalve UE)':
-    - 'Profile fields of other users': Set both fields to Visible 'No' (this also removes the 'User filter').
+    - 'Profile fields of other users': Set the above fields to Visible 'No' (this also sets all other columns to No).

 - Product 'Algemeen United Economy':
+    - 'Profile fields of other users': Set the above fields to Visible 'No' (this also sets all other columns to No).
-    - 'My profile fields': Set all columns for both fields to 'No' except the column 'Enabled'.
+    - 'My profile fields': Set 'Enabled' to 'No' for the above fields (this also sets all other columns to No).

+Next, go to System > [User configuration] Groups.
+Adjust the permissions for the following groups:

+- 'Administrateurs C3-Nederland (Netwerk)'
+- 'Administrateurs financieel - Circuit Nederland'
+- 'All United - Content beheerders'
-    - 'Profile fields of other users': Set both fields to Visible 'No' (this also removes the 'User filter').
+    - 'Profile fields of other users': Set 'Enabled' to 'No' for the above fields (this also sets all other columns to No).
+    - 'Profile fields in simple users search': uncheck 'Bedrijf'.

+Finally, go to System > [User configuration] Profile fields.
+Click the trash icon for each of the above profile fields to remove it.

 ## Remove extension points